-Staff expense reports will be submitted $\underline{\text{monthly}}$ to the attention of the Finance Administrator (FA).
+Staff expense reports will be submitted monthly to the Finance Administrator (FA).
 Friends serving on the board of directors will submit expenses as they arise within two months of the expense being incurred.

-Unless prior approval is received from the Finance Administrator, all expenses must be submitted by March 31 as is it critical that expenses incurred in a particular fiscal year are so allocated in the accounting system.
+Unless prior approval is received from the Finance Administrator, all expenses must be submitted by March 31st as is it critical that expenses incurred in a particular fiscal year are so allocated in the accounting system.
 Failure to submit in time may result in the expense not being reimbursed.